Uzbekistan national football team: 2020s

-In the second qualifying round for the 2022 World Cup, Uzbekistan suffered another disappointment by failing to qualify for the final round.
+In the second qualifying round for the 2022 FIFA World Cup, Uzbekistan suffered another disappointment by failing to qualify for the final round.
 The White Wolves accumulated five wins and three defeats.
 Moreover, Uzbekistan's failure was also compounded by the fact that North Korea, originally in Group H of the same round, surprisingly withdrew due to the COVID-19 pandemic, in which FIFA and the AFC then ruled North Korea's results as null and void.
 This caused Lebanon to qualify ahead of Uzbekistan, since Lebanon's original results against North Korea were a draw and a loss.

 Uzbekistan squad against Iran at the third round of the 2026 FIFA World Cup qualification.

-Uzbekistan took part in the third qualifying round for the 2023 Asian Cup.
+Uzbekistan took part in the third qualifying round for the 2023 AFC Asian Cup.
 Designated as the host country of Group C (due to the COVID-19 pandemic in Asia), the Central Asians won all three games and finished top of their group without conceding a goal, confirming their qualification for the tournament.
 Uzbekistan was placed in Group B with Australia, Syria and India.
 Prior to the tournament, Uzbek all-time top goalscorer Eldor Shomurodov sustained a leg injury, ruling him out of the squad.
 Uzbekistan drew 0–0 in their opening game against Syria and won against India 3–0.
 In their last match against Australia, Uzbekistan drew 1–1 to seal a place in the round of 16 as the second-placed team in their group.
 They faced Thailand, whom they managed to beat 2–1.
 In the quarter-finals, they faced hosts Qatar.
 With the match drawn 1–1 after extra time, Uzbekistan lost 3–2 in the penalty shoot-out.

-Uzbekistan were unbeaten throughout their entire second qualifying round for the 2026 World Cup, winning four matches and drawing two, and entered the third qualifying round as second place in the group.
+Uzbekistan were unbeaten throughout their entire second qualifying round for the 2026 FIFA World Cup, winning four matches and drawing two, and entered the third qualifying round as second place in the group.
 In the third round, the team qualified for the World Cup for the first time in history, with one match to spare after an away goalless draw with the United Arab Emirates.
-This makes Uzbekistan the first Central Asian nation, as well as the third former Soviet republic after Russia and Ukraine, to qualify for the World Cup.
+This makes Uzbekistan the first Central Asian nation, as well as the third former republic after Russia and Ukraine, to qualify for the World Cup.

 Uzbekistan entered the 2025 CAFA Nations Cup, where the team won the title after a draw against Oman and victories over Turkmenistan, Kyrgyzstan and a last-minute extra-time victory over Iran 1–0 in the final.